NVSL/QuadClass-Resources/labs/Laying-Out-The-Board/README.md

 Building good antennas and the circuits to drive them is a deep and interesting area of electrical engineering.
 It's also beyond the scope of this course.

 To side-step that problem we are borrowing tested antenna design and layout.
-You can use the FCB as a guide (the microcontroller is at the bottom the the antenna is at the top:
+You can use the remote or FCB as a guide (the microcontroller is at the bottom the the antenna is at the top:

 ![Antenna Layout](images/antenna-layout.png)